ansuz/RIIR/README.md

 ![](rust.png)

 ## Building
-This readme is written in Rust to further rebut arguments that Rust has low readability.
+This readme is valid Rust language.
-The readme can be built into an executable by running the [just][just] command:
+It can be built into an executable by running the [just][just] command:

-> just build
+    just build

 Then run "just test", and this readme will be regenerated in Rust code!

-(Unfortunately, Rust does not have backticks, so we cannot write code spans properly in this readme.)

 [rust-lang]: https://www.rust-lang.org/
 [issues]: https://github.com/ansuz/RIIR/issues/